coroutineDispatcher/new_blog/clq9u86j1000108jyf4rn4zke.md

 ### Testing

 For testing also, remember: You are not on JVM anymore.
 But Kotlin already has APIs for testing.
 Take a look [here](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-run-tests.html) to get started.
-For me, I need to know more about UI testing in KMM, but as for unit tests, I just wrote a test for my `BackStackHandler`:
+For me, I need to know more about UI testing in KMM, but as for unit tests, I just wrote a test for my `BackStackHandler` with the help of Turbine for flows:

 ```kotlin
 class BackStackHandlerTest {